MCP Setup

 | Best for | Most users | Custom environments, local dev |

-| Domain | Tools | Examples |
+| Domain | Examples |

-| API Keys | 3 | Create, list, revoke |
+| API Keys | Create scoped keys with optional expiration, list, revoke |

 Example Usage